Primogeniture: Male-preference (cognatic) primogeniture

 A similar system was practised in many of the kingdoms of the Indian subcontinent from the Middle Ages to the Indian independence movement.
 In many of these kingdoms, adoption was allowed from a relative if a monarch did not have children, and the adopted child could succeed to the throne at the death of the monarch.
-(Shahu I adopted Rajaram II who ruled as king and he in turn adopted Shahu II who ruled as the next king.
-Princess Bharani Thirunal Parvathy Bayi, the mother of the reigning Queen Gowri Lakshmi Bayi of Travancore, had been adopted).
-Often, the wife or mother of a childless king were allowed to succeed to the throne as well and allowed to rule as queen regnants in their own right, until their death, after which the throne passed to the next closest relative.
-An early example of this is Queen Didda of Kashmir, who ascended the throne of Kashmir in 980 CE after the death of her grandson and ruled until 1003 CE.
-Another example is Qudsia Begum who became the Nawab of Bhopal in 1819 CE after the death of her husband and ruled until 1837 CE.
-Other famous queens include Rudrama Devi, Keladi Chennamma, Ahilyabai Holkar, Velu Nachiyar and Gowri Lakshmi Bayi.
-Razia Sultana was a rare example of a queen who succeeded her father even when her brothers were alive.
-She was the reigning queen of the Delhi Sultanate from 1236 to 1240 CE.
+Examples include Rajaram II of Satara, Shahu II of Satara and Princess Bharani Thirunal Parvathy Bayi, the mother of the reigning Queen Gowri Lakshmi Bayi of Travancore.
+Often, the wife or mother of a childless king were allowed to succeed to the throne as well and allowed to rule in their own right, until their death, after which the throne passed to the next closest relative.
+Prominent examples of this custom include Queen Didda of Kashmir, and Qudsia Begum, the Nawab of Bhopal.
+Razia Sultana of the Delhi Sultanate was a rare example of a queen who succeeded her father even when her brothers were alive.

 Male-preference primogeniture is currently practised in succession to the thrones of Monaco (since 1454) and Spain (before 1700 and since 1830).